oconnor663/duct.py/spec.md

 import os
 # Set a lowercase variable in the parent environment.
 os.environ["foo"] = "bar"
-# Run a duct command that clears that same variable.
+# Run a Duct command that clears that same variable.
 # This command MUST NOT see the variable "foo" or (on Windows) "FOO".
 cmd("my_cmd.sh").env_remove("foo").run()
 ```